 \section{Abstract}

-We theoretically investigate the excitation, dynamics of parametrically driven soliton crystals and their resulting frequency combs in doubly resonant cavities with quadratic and cubic nonlinearities.
-We demonstrate that soliton crystal states act as strong attractors, where pump depletion and pump phase play crucial roles in their stabilization by ensuring equal soliton spacing and coherence.
-The number of solitons is primarily determined by driving strength.
-Additionally, we identify a novel nonlinear state in parametric soliton crystals in which circulating solitons periodically alternate their intensities and group velocities, a phenomenon we term the {\it soliton-pursuing} states.
-Furthermore, due to the phase-selective nature of the optical parametric process, we show how different configurations of soliton phases influence the optical frequency combs, which may enable generating {\it odd harmonic} combs.
+We theoretically investigate the dynamics of parametrically driven soliton crystals (PDSC) and their associated frequency combs in doubly resonant cavities with quadratic and cubic nonlinearities.
+We show that, in a regime with strong pump--signal walk-off where the homogeneous state is unstable, noise-seeded dynamics relaxes toward stable, equally spaced multi-soliton states.
+At fixed detuning, the driving strength acts as the primary control parameter for the soliton number.
+Pump–signal walk-off extends pump depletion from a local perturbation to a global constraint, enabling long-range soliton interactions; in combination with the pump phase, this mechanism stabilizes the crystal’s equal spacing and preserves comb coherence.
+Additionally, we identify a novel nonlinear state in parametric soliton crystals in which circulating solitons periodically alternate their intensities and group velocities, a phenomenon we term the {\it soliton-pursuing} state.
+Furthermore, due to the phase-selective nature of the optical parametric process, we show how different configurations of soliton phases determine the optical frequency combs, enabling odd-harmonic and subharmonic-like combs.